oVirt/ovirt-site/source/howto/autoballooning-.html.md

 *   Copy this binary to a known location in your VM
 *   Calculate the parameters (most important ones impacting this scenario are):

+run_duration
-run_duration: The amount of time memknobs should run
+The amount of time memknobs should run

+loop_duration_secs
-loop_duration_secs: Increase this to cause memknobs to sleep longer between intervals and reduce CPU consumption
+Increase this to cause memknobs to sleep longer between intervals and reduce CPU consumption

+size_mb
-size_mb: Sets the working set size of memknobs.
+Sets the working set size of memknobs.
 Higher values will result in more memory usage.

 You want to set the parameters to get the VM's memory usage high enough so that the hypervisor's memory becomes constrained after several VMs have been started.
 You can run memknobs and then observe its effect in the oVirt Webadmin console.